Trainee Patent Attorney – Engineering, York

 Competitive salary, increasing significantly with qualification, plus bonus and excellent benefits, including pension, 25 days holiday and holiday purchase scheme.

-have a minimum of a 2:1 in a mechanical engineering, bioengineering, materials or metallurgy discipline;
+have a minimum of a 2:1 in a mechanical engineering, physics, bioengineering, materials or metallurgy discipline;

 have completely fluent English with excellent written and oral communication skills and high attention to detail;